 We know that no two students learn the same way.
 The STEM concept believes in having a flexible learning environment where students can express their creativity and critical thinking skills in their own manner.
 Flexible seating allows students options based on their preferences.
 Wobbly stools allow students to transfer that youthful exuberance into their seating while maintaining engagement on their task.
 Does the student need a place to relax and chill while cultivating their creativity?
 Bean bags, couches, or rocking chairs along with clipboards or writing surfaces, allow the students to relax while remaining productive.

 Students also need to be able to collaborate to get things done.
 Sketchbooks and scrap paper provide basic tools to view and share information.
 They could also meet at the whiteboard to work on their projects.
 Sometimes the classroom can be constrained by the lack of wall space for multiple whiteboards.
 Whiteboard paint or roll-up sheets means you can create a collaborative area on any surface.
 Students could also use Apps such as Explain Anything to record their ideas.

-The students also have access to the @steamrway Twitter account.
-Posting to the hashtags #wsdsteam and #winnipegsd, the students have the ability to promote their work to their parents, teachers, and to the world at large.
+The students also have access to the @stemrway Twitter account.
+Posting to the hashtags #wsdstem and #winnipegsd, the students have the ability to promote their work to their parents, teachers, and to the world at large.
 Special consideration is taken to ensure the privacy and safety of students.
-The Instagram account wsdsteam is also used to showcase work, but is still in it’s infancy at the centers.
+The Instagram account wsdstem is also used to showcase work, but is still in it’s infancy at the centers.
 Keep your eye out for new developments!